jaleksandra395/Codac/README.md

 * _"./datasets/dataset_one.csv_" is the path for the fist dataset file
 * _--file_two_ is the argument name for the second dataset file
 * _"./datasets/dataset_two.csv"_ is the path for the second dataset file
-* _--countries_ is the argument for the list containing country names by which the first dataset will be filtered
+* _--countries_ is the argument for the list containing country names by which the first dataset will be filtered, this argument is default so user do not need to put it.
-* _"Netherlands"_ is the country by which the first dataset will be filtered
+* _"Netherlands"_ is the country by which the first dataset will be filtered, this argument is default so user do not need to put it.
-* _"United Kingdom"_ is also the country by which the first dataset will be filtered, this value contains three double quotes because of the appearing space.
-These arguments are default, so user do not need to provide them.
+* _"United Kingdom"_ is also the country by which the first dataset will be filtered, this argument is default so user do not need to put it.